Plan Your Family’s Best Trip Ever to the Garden Isle at One of these Amazing Kauai Resorts!

 You’re planning to visit Kauai?
 Lucky you!
 You have chosen what many consider to be the most spectacular island on earth.
-Whether you’re a first-timer or just haven’t been in a while, this guide will help you decide where to stay and what to do — highlighting the three main regions, a handful of the best resorts in Kauai (including luxury, family and beachfront resorts) plus some ideal beaches and activities you and your family won’t want to miss.
+Whether you’re a first-timer or just haven’t been in a while, this guide will help you decide where to stay on Kauai and what to do — highlighting the three main regions, a handful of the best Kauai resorts (including luxury, family and beachfront resorts) plus some ideal beaches and activities you and your family won’t want to miss.
 Now get packing for the trip of a lifetime!

 CHOICES GALORE . . .
 BUT HOW TO CHOOSE?